DaveBenham/VenomPremium/README.md

 ### Fundamental Saturation

-The top left small **SATURATE** knob controls the base amount of saturation to apply to the sine wave.
+The left small knob below the **SATURATE** label controls the base amount of saturation to apply to the sine wave.
 Fully counter-clockwise applies no saturation, and fully clockwise applies the maximum amount of saturation allowed.
 The default at noon is 50% of the maximum.

 The degree of saturation can be modulated by the associated CV input with its small attenuverter knob.
 One volt of CV at 100% represents 10% saturation.